pivotal-mea-pa/qnb-workshop/dotnet-core-tdd-concourse-cf/net-core-app/delegating-data-responsibility.en.md

 ***

 Time for TDDing this service.
-Create new directory in `NotesApp.Tests` called `Services` to mirror `NotesApp`.
+Create a new directory in `NotesApp.Tests` called `Services` to mirror `NotesApp`.
 Add a new class, `NoteServiceTests`.
 Since our service now requires an instance of `INoteRepository`, we need to provide it with one.
 However, we don't want to use a real one for our tests.
 We're going use mocks instead.
 The mocking framework that will be used for this is [Moq](https://github.com/moq/moq4).
 It's quite flexible, clean, and the setups are understandable.
 The most recent version as of this writing is `4.10.1`.
 You can add it as a dependency to `NotesApp.Tests` in much the way you added **FluentAssertions**.

 Make a constructor for `NoteServiceTests` that instantiates the mock of `INoteRepository` and the service itself.
 Because of the way Moq works, the mock can be configured at any point before the method you care about is called on it.
 ```c#